nicopere/yatish/README.md

 svn checkout svn://eif-services.eu/eif/yatish/trunk yatish
 ```

-Then last stable version of the code (currently V0.4) is also published here on GitHub.
+Then the last stable version of the code (currently V0.4) is also published here on GitHub.

 The C++ (documented) code now amounts to 5261 non-empty lines (`grep -v ^$ src/* | wc -l`).